tintin10q/SPL-compiler/report/report.md

 We chose this approach, since it is well supported by megaparsec.
 Eventhough megaparsec does work on arbitrary input streams (including user-defined tokens), you cannot use a large part of the predefined parsers created by the megaparsec community.
 We do not see a benefit of converting the whole input into tokens first when using parser combinators.

+## Pretty printing

+We have not yet implemented the pretty printer.
+But we do know that with our current lexer design all the comments will be lost.
+To resolve this we could store the comments somewhere outside of the AST or actually have a lexer step, seperate from the parsing.

 ## Testing

 For testing, we use the testing library [hspec](https://hackage.haskell.org/package/hspec), which has great support for megaparsec through the [hspec-megaparsec](https://hackage.haskell.org/package/hspec-megaparsec) library.